-In patients with extranodal natural killer T-cell lymphoma (ENKTL), treatment with the chemotherapy regimen of dexamethasone, cisplatin, gemcitabine, and peg-asparaginase (DDGP) improved survival compared with those treated with dexamethasone, methotrexate, ifosfamide, asparaginase, and etoposide (SMILE), according to a study presented by Xinhua Wang, PhD, from the First Affiliated Hospital of Zhengzhou University in China, at the 2019 ASH Annual Meeting.
+In patients with extranodal natural killer T-cell lymphoma (ENKTL), treatment with the chemotherapy regimen of dexamethasone, cisplatin, gemcitabine, and pegasparaginase (DDGP) improved survival compared with those treated with dexamethasone, methotrexate, ifosfamide, asparaginase, and etoposide (SMILE), according to a study presented by Mingzhi Zhang, MD, PhD, from the First Affiliated Hospital of Zhengzhou University in China, at the 2019 ASH Annual Meeting.
 DDGP-treated patients also had lower rates of grade 3/4 adverse events.

-In this prospective, randomized, multicenter, open-label trial, Dr. Wang and researchers evaluated the safety and efficacy of the DDGP regimen, compared with SMILE, in patients with newly diagnosed stage III/IV ENKTL.
+In this prospective, randomized, multicenter, open-label trial, Dr. Zhang and researchers evaluated the safety and efficacy of the DDGP regimen, compared with SMILE, in patients with newly diagnosed stage III/IV ENKTL.

 Patients were randomized to receive DDGP or SMILE in the following schedules, for up to six 21-day cycles or until disease progression, unacceptable toxicity, or patient refusal:

-After a median follow-up of 41.5 months (range not provided), the median progression-free survival (PFS; primary endpoint) and overall survival (OS; co-secondary endpoint) for patients treated with SMILE was 6.83 months and 75.2 months, respectively.
+Dr. Zhang presented safety and efficacy results for 80 patients who were included in the intention-to-treat population, 40 in the DDGP group and 40 in the SMILE group.
+After a median follow-up of 41.5 months (range not provided), the median progression-free survival (PFS; primary endpoint) and overall survival (OS; co-secondary endpoint) for patients treated with SMILE was 6.8 months and 75.2 months, respectively.
 In the DDGP-treated group, median PFS and OS were not reached (p=0.0041 for PFS; p=0.02 for OS).

-This also translated to higher three-year PFS rates and five-year OS rates in the DDGP group:
+This also translated to higher 3-year PFS rates and 5-year OS rates in the DDGP group:

-The study authors report no relevant conflicts of interests.
+The study authors report no relevant conflicts of interest.